aghand0ur/academic-kickstart/content/authors/adam/_index.md

 ---
 # Display name
-title: Abdul Karim Gizzini
+title: Adam Issa

 # Username (this should match the folder name)
 authors:
-- jezzini
+- adam

 # Is this the primary user of the site?
 superuser: no

 # Role/position
-role: Phd student
+role: Operations Research Developer

 # Organizations/Affiliations
 organizations:
-- name:
+- name: IBS Software
   url:

 # Short bio (displayed in user profile at end of posts)